theodox/theodox.github.io/pelican/content/A_description_of_the_blog.md

 Tags:
 Slug: A-description-of-the-blog
 Authors: Steve Theodore
-Summary: pending
+Summary: description

 A blog about technical art, particularly Maya, Python, and Unity.
-With lots of obscurantist references
+With lots of obscurantist references thrown in for my own amusement.